Employee Handbooks: Everything You Need to Know

 Hiring a lawyer will increase the cost of the employee handbook, but it could save money in the long term.
 Lawsuits for illegal or unclear policies can be expensive.

 Once you have an employee handbook, don't just hide it as a file on the human resources manager's computer.
 Print a few copies and keep them around the office.
 Encourage employees to refer to the employee handbook for any company policy or culture questions they may have.

 The employee handbook should be given to each new employee when they begin work at the company.
 This should include every employee.
 From the intern to the new c-level executive.
 Company policy and culture should be important to every employee.

 Make the employee handbook a part of the culture of your company.

 If you notice that the same question is being asked by multiple employees, it might be time to review and update the employee handbook.
 The employee handbook should be updated and reviewed periodically.

 Employee Evaluation Form

 If you're considering creating or revising your company's employee handbook, don't hesitate to seek the help of one of UpCounsel's lawyers.
 A lawyer can help you review the language and legality of your employee handbook.

 - What is an employee handbook?

-An employee handbook is the document that contains all of the company policies and company culture information.
+An employee handbook is a document that contains all of the company policies and company culture information.